Medical Receptionist Certificate: Program Summary

 Employment Outlook and Salary Info

-The bureau stated that the industry that employed the highest number of receptionists in May 2012 was physician offices.
-The BLS also reported that receptionists and information clerks earned a median annual wage of $25,990 as of May 2012.
+The bureau stated that the industry that employed the highest number of receptionists in May 2013 was physician's offices.
+The BLS also reported that receptionists and information clerks earned a median annual wage of $26,410 as of May 2013.

 Continuing Education Information

 Medical receptionists typically earn advancements after they've obtained work experience.
 They may also pursue associate's or bachelor's degree programs in the medical field to be promoted to administrative positions or other positions within the medical field.

 - Recently Updated

 Learn about the skills and education a medical receptionist needs.
 Explore work duties, employment outlook and salary data to...